Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Buffalo has combined with its opponents to score more than 57 points just twice this year.
+- Buffalo has combined with its opponents to score more than 56.5 points only twice this year.

-- Ohio and its opponents have combined to score more than 57 points in two games this season.
+- Ohio's games have gone over 56.5 points in two opportunities this season.

-- The two teams combine to score 50.5 points per game, 6.5 less than the total in this contest.
+- The two teams combine to score 50.5 points per game, six less than the total in this contest.

-- These two squads surrender a combined 59.5 points per game, 2.5 more than this contest's over/under.
+- This contest's total is three points fewer than the 59.5 these two squads combine to give up per game in 2021.

-- The Bulls and their opponents have scored an average of 57.7 points per game in 2021, 0.7 more than Saturday's total.
+- Bulls games this season feature an average total of 57.7 points, a number 1.2 points higher than Saturday's over/under.

-- In 2021, games involving the Bobcats have averaged a total of 53.6 points, 3.4 fewer than this game's set over/under.
+- The 56.5 over/under in this game is 2.9 points above the 53.6 average total in Bobcats games this season.

 Buffalo Stats and Trends

-- Buffalo is 0-2 against the spread and 2-1 overall in games when it records more than 31.3 points.
+- Buffalo is 0-2 against the spread and 2-1 overall this season when the team records more than 31.3 points.

-- When Buffalo picks up over 426 yards, the team is 0-1 against the spread and 1-1 overall.
+- Buffalo is 0-1 against the spread and 1-1 overall when the team totals over 426 yards.

 - This year, the Bulls have turned the ball over six times, one more than the Bobcats' takeaways (5).